Nunda

 The circumstances of Miss Daggett's death are inexpressibly sad.
 The only comfort of a widowed mother, the sad news created a profound sensation throughout the entire village and expressions of personal grief and sincere sympathy for the bereaved were universal.
 At first the report was discredited, as it was not supposed that Miss Daggett's case was vitally serious.
 It was known that she had been very sick for the past two weeks, but even the immediate members of the family or her most intimate friends did not anticipate her demise.

 Early last summer Grave was sent to the Adirondack Mountains, suffering with throat trouble.
 She remained there for several months, arriving home in the fall.
-Her health became impaired after a brief visit at home and she left almost immediately for Colorado Springs, at which resort she passed the winter returning to her home this psring much improved in every way.
+Her health became impaired after a brief visit at home and she left almost immediately for Colorado Springs, at which resort she passed the winter returning to her home this spring much improved in every way.
 She remained in apparently good health until two weeks before her death, when she was obliged to remain in bed.
 Slight hemorrages, at intervals, caused her much alarm and for several days previous to her death she was in a highly nervous condition.

 Dr. C.J Carrick, who had been attending Miss Daggett during her illness, was called early Tuesday morning, and after prescribing left the house, only to be recalled shortly after ten o'clock.
 Upon his arrival he found his patient in a sinking condition from which she never rallied, passing peacefully away without recognizing those so endeared to her, gathered around the death bed.